 This cozy Williamsburg wine bar, owned by James Murphy of the popular band LCD Soundsystem, was also the setting for an episode of Master of None.
 Located on Grand Avenue, The Four Horsemen has a well-curated wine list with many natural wines.
 Pair your wine with the dinner menu or weekend lunch menu, which includes cheese plates, oysters, and artisanal eats.
 Don’t forget to order the bread and butter.

 A short walk from the 7th Avenue F train stop in Park Slope will get you to Brookvin, a charming wine bar run by the owner of the popular South Slope wine shop, Big Nose Full Body.
 (Since the wine shop is just a few doors down from Brookvin, you can stop in both on the same trip to taste and buy some bottles to take home.)
 In the warmer months, grab a seat in Brookvin's delightful backyard, and order a glass of Grüner Veltliner.
-Brookvin also has happy hour specials, including mac 'n 'cheese served with bacon (and without) for $6.
+Brookvin also has happy hour specials, including mac 'n 'cheese served with bacon (and without).

 Sit fireside at this Carroll Gardens wine bar that feels more like the bar at a ski lodge than a city one.
 Dine on their menu of small plate meals paired with a glass of wine.
 If you can’t score the coveted seat by the fireplace, you’ll still enjoy the overall ambiance at Black Mountain.
 This wine bar is a great place for all seasons, and an ideal spot for a date.